 Am I crazy?
 Isn’t weight loss all about calories?
 Don’t you have to burn more calories than you eat to lose weight?
 Sometimes, yes, and yes.
-If weight loss is all about calories, then why am I telling you to stop counting calories to lose weight?
+If weight loss is all about calories, then why am I telling you to stop counting them?
 Let me explain:

 Putting the Cart Before the Horse

 If you’re going to restrict your calorie intake, and you’re not eating a predominantly whole food diet, you are going to be severely lacking in nutrients.
 And guest what – a nutrient dense diet is going to make the weight loss process 10 times easier.
 That means a diet that’s void of essential nutrients is going to make the weight loss process 10 times harder, if not close to impossible.
 Don’t restrict an already bad diet.

 Step 1: Add in Whole Foods